Anskira/Bigram_model_makemore/README.md

 -  pip (Python Package Installer)

 ###  Dataset Overview
-The text file 'names.txt' contains more than 32k names, using these names the bigram model is trained.
+-  The text file 'names.txt' contains more than 32k names, using these names the bigram model is trained.
+The vocabulary size obtained from considering all the unique characters is 27 and a end token ('.').
+-  I also created a string to integer and integer to string mapping for indexing and training purposes.

 ###  Process
 1. Read the 'names.txt' file and got all the characters from the text